fostroll/mordl/doc/README_BASICS.md

 previously saved value.

-**dataset_device**: a device for the loading dataset if you want to overrride its previously saved value.
+**dataset_device**: a device for the loading dataset if you want to override its previously saved value.

 **log_file**: a stream for info messages.
 Default is `sys.stdout`.